HappiesDay/CreativeCoding_Blog/posts/week-12-final-blog-post.md

             redrawCanvas();
         }
-        function drawLine(x0, y0, x1, y1) {
-            context.beginPath();
-            context.moveTo(x0, y0);
-            context.lineTo(x1, y1);
-            context.strokeStyle = '#000';
-            context.lineWidth = 2;
-            context.stroke();
-        }

 ```
-The code already have all 4 base thing I want, and it was my job to figure out how to apply the code to a div that have an audio element so the element can be panned, zoomed and dragged.
+The calculation already have all base thing I want, and it was my job to figure out how to apply the code to a div that have an audio element so the element can be panned, zoomed and dragged.
 However it took me quite a long time to figure out how to put an audio along with the canvas.
+I have experiment with trying to transform the audio with css and it didn't work out great

+<iframe width="100%" height="500px" src="`/images/Smol_Audio.PNG`"></iframe>

 ## Final product
 Left click to drag or draw. <br>